-- A tape measure and marker are essential for measuring fittings and pipe.
-There is no way to accurately “eye-ball” it and make the proper calculations.
+- A tape measure.
+There is no way to accurately “eyeball” a PVC pipe measurement and make the proper cuts.

 How to Properly Measure PVC Pipe

 - Mark the pipe where you want to cut.
-Make sure the line is perpendicular to the length of pipe.
-The cut should be square, not on an angle.
-A square cut makes a good seal inside fittings.
+Make sure the line is squared up.
+The cut should be square, not on an angle because a square cut makes the best seal inside fittings.

 - Make slow, smooth strokes with the saw.
 This will prevent chipping on the end of the pipe.
 As the pros say “Let the saw do the work.”

 When you cut PVC with a hacksaw it leaves a rough edge with burrs.
 The burrs are small pieces of PVC that are loosely attached to the end of the pipe.
 The burrs will make it impossible to slide the pipe into a valve or fitting.
-Burrs left inside the pipe will eventually pass into the aquarium, protein skimmer or contactor.
-There are two ways to remove burrs.
+Burrs left inside the pipe will eventually pass into the aquarium.

 - Using a sharp blade, like a box cutter, run the blade around the outer and inner edge of the pipe.
-Hold the blade on an angle for a smooth pass.
+Hold the blade at an angle for a smooth pass.

 - Use fine-grade (120 grit) sandpaper to gently brush away burrs on the inner and outer rim of the pipe.
-Don’t aggressively sand the pipe.
-It could rub too much PVC off the pipe and cause a poor fit inside valves and fittings.
+Don’t aggressively sand the pipe, just enough to remove the burrs.

-"Dry fitting" is when you assemble the PVC system without glue.
-The problem is many PVC fittings are designed to connect to pipe by friction fit.
-This means the fitting is slightly tapered to make an extremely snug fit, so there’s no gaps for PVC cement to fill in.
-PVC cement is actually a solvent that “melts” the surface of the pipe, allowing it to bond to the fitting.
-You may have a really hard time dry fitting the components together.
-It is possible they can get locked together by friction and will be difficult to pull apart.
-So, keep in mind that some fittings can be dry fitted, some can’t.
-That’s why accurate measurements are important when planning the system’s dimensions and cutting PVC pipe.
+"Dry fitting" is when you assemble the PVC system without glue to check your measurements.
+The problem is many PVC fittings are designed to connect to pipes by friction fit.
+This means the fitting is slightly tapered to make an extremely snug fit, so there are no gaps for PVC cement to fill in.
+You may have a really hard time removing PVC from fittings after dry fitting and they can get stuck together.
+Be careful and don't press the pipes fully into place.
+Its ok, to simply gauge your cuts by eye.

 PVC primer starts a chemical reaction that softens the PVC and washes away residue from the plastic surface.
 Primer reduces the chances of poor bonding between the PVC parts.
 Primer is typically dyed purple.
 This makes it easy for plumbing inspectors to see if primer was used on a home’s plumbing system.
 Some aquarists don’t like the look of purple stains on their filtration system.
 PVC can be cemented without primer but you must be sure there is no grease or oils on the components when you glue them together.

-- Using the dauber on the can’s lid, apply primer to the fitting and PVC pipe.
+- Using the dauber on the can’s lid, apply primer to the inside of the fitting and outside of the PVC pipe.
 Primer is only active while it is wet, which is about 10 seconds.

-- Twist the pipe a quarter turn as you push it into the fitting.
+- Twist the pipe a quarter-turn as you push it into the fitting.
 This will cause the cement to spread and fill any gaps.
-The softened PVC will allow you to completely push the pipe into the fitting.
+The softened PVC will allow you to completely push the pipe into the tapered fitting.

 - Check for alignment.
 You have a very short amount of time to make slight corrections.